astropy/astropy/docs/cosmology/index.rst

 Relativistic Species
 ====================
-The cosmology classes include the contribution to the energy density from both photons and massless nuetrinos.
+The cosmology classes include the contribution to the energy density from both photons and massless neutrinos.
 The two parameters controlling the proporties of these species are Tcmb0 (the temperature of the CMB at z=0) and Neff, the effective number of neutrino species.
 Both have standard default values (2.725 and 3.04, respectively; the